Division of Darebin

 The Division of Darebin was an Australian Electoral Division in Victoria.
 The division was created in 1949, and was named for the Darebin Creek.
-It was located in the northern suburbs of Melbourne, including Heidelberg, Preston, Reservoir and Thornbury.
 It was a fairly safe seat for the Australian Labor Party.

+The division was located in the northern suburbs of Melbourne, initially including Preston, Reservoir, Thornbury and what was later Kingsbury.
+It replaced the northern two-thirds of Division of Batman, with the exception of the area that would later became La Trobe University.
+During its 20 years of existence, the division only had one boundary change in 1955, when it was expanded eastwards to gain the Heidelberg area from the Division of Deakin and losing Thornbury to the Division of Batman.

-The seat was abolished in 1969, and largely replaced by the current Division of Scullin.
+The seat was abolished in 1969, and largely replaced by the Division of Scullin which covered a similar area until 1977.
+Those areas then became part of Division of Batman again, and then the Division of Cooper since 2018.